 While the POLCAST field projects generated a robust data set of cloud base measurements using instrumentation on the seeding aircraft, it is unfortunate that more above cloud base measurements are not available.
 However, POLCAST's limited scope is focused on obtaining cloud seeding targets.
 The 13/15 July 2010 difference in droplet growth with height is interesting considering that North Dakota clouds may not obtain sufficient depth to produce precipitation under 15 July 2010 conditions.
 Hygroscopic seeding could be very effective under these conditions at increasing the concentration of large droplets and decreasing the height above cloud base where coalescence begins.
 Such a hygroscopic seeding effect should be clearly documented by measurements; however, this task is difficult.
-While POLCAST did not obtain in cloud measurements that are clearly affected by seeding, stacked flights between the seeding aircraft and the Citation Research Aircraft worked well.
+While POLCAST did not obtain in cloud measurements that are clearly affected by seeding, stacked flights between the seeding aircraft and the Citation Research Aircraft were conducted and transmitting the seeding aircraft's position to the Citation Research Aircraft worked well.